Harsco (NYSE:HSC) Releases Q1 2022 Earnings Guidance

 Harsco (NYSE:HSC – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.060-$0.070 for the period, compared to the Thomson Reuters consensus estimate of $0.120.
 The company issued revenue guidance of -.Harsco also updated its FY 2022 guidance to $0.500-$0.660 EPS.

-Harsco (NYSE:HSC – Get Rating) last released its earnings results on Thursday, February 24th.
-The industrial products company reported $0.22 EPS for the quarter, beating analysts’ consensus estimates of $0.07 by $0.15.
+Harsco (NYSE:HSC – Get Rating) last posted its quarterly earnings data on Thursday, February 24th.
+The industrial products company reported $0.22 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.07 by $0.15.
 Harsco had a positive return on equity of 9.05% and a negative net margin of 0.15%.
-The firm had revenue of $462.00 million for the quarter, compared to analysts’ expectations of $446.18 million.
-During the same quarter in the prior year, the firm posted $0.12 earnings per share.
-The company’s quarterly revenue was up 7.2% on a year-over-year basis.
-Equities research analysts expect that Harsco will post 0.58 EPS for the current year.
+The firm had revenue of $462.00 million during the quarter, compared to analyst estimates of $446.18 million.
+During the same period last year, the company posted $0.12 EPS.
+The business’s quarterly revenue was up 7.2% on a year-over-year basis.
+On average, analysts forecast that Harsco will post 0.58 earnings per share for the current year.

-Institutional investors have recently bought and sold shares of the business.
-Public Employees Retirement System of Ohio lifted its holdings in Harsco by 16.5% during the fourth quarter.
-Public Employees Retirement System of Ohio now owns 6,705 shares of the industrial products company’s stock worth $112,000 after buying an additional 949 shares during the period.
-Stifel Financial Corp purchased a new stake in Harsco during the fourth quarter worth $172,000.
-Guggenheim Capital LLC purchased a new stake in Harsco during the fourth quarter worth $173,000.
-Metropolitan Life Insurance Co NY lifted its holdings in Harsco by 3.5% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 19,697 shares of the industrial products company’s stock worth $329,000 after buying an additional 664 shares during the period.
-Finally, Barclays PLC lifted its holdings in shares of Harsco by 39.6% during the 4th quarter.
+Several hedge funds and other institutional investors have recently made changes to their positions in HSC.
+Morgan Stanley lifted its stake in Harsco by 119.7% in the second quarter.
+Morgan Stanley now owns 521,886 shares of the industrial products company’s stock valued at $10,657,000 after purchasing an additional 284,344 shares during the last quarter.
+Geode Capital Management LLC lifted its stake in Harsco by 0.5% in the fourth quarter.
+Geode Capital Management LLC now owns 1,322,746 shares of the industrial products company’s stock valued at $22,103,000 after purchasing an additional 6,298 shares during the last quarter.
+Invesco Ltd. lifted its stake in Harsco by 32.0% in the fourth quarter.
+Invesco Ltd. now owns 434,561 shares of the industrial products company’s stock valued at $7,261,000 after purchasing an additional 105,351 shares during the last quarter.
+Barclays PLC lifted its stake in Harsco by 39.6% in the fourth quarter.
 Barclays PLC now owns 102,353 shares of the industrial products company’s stock valued at $1,711,000 after purchasing an additional 29,025 shares during the last quarter.
-Institutional investors own 94.80% of the company’s stock.
+Finally, State Street Corp lifted its stake in Harsco by 3.6% in the fourth quarter.
+State Street Corp now owns 2,745,307 shares of the industrial products company’s stock valued at $45,874,000 after purchasing an additional 94,565 shares during the last quarter.
+Hedge funds and other institutional investors own 94.80% of the company’s stock.

 Harsco Company Profile (Get Rating)